mmphego/mmphego.github.io/_posts/2023-11-11-How-to-Verify-Data-Quality-on-Tables-Landed-on-AWS-Data-Lake-and-Data-Warehouse.md

 ## The Walk-Through

 In this section, I will detail the script.
 First, we need to create a `Config.yaml` file in the project directory.
-This file will contains aws services to be used, connection config, tables, database and column names.
+This file contains AWS services to be used, connection configurations, tables, database and column names.

 ```bash
 cat << EOF > Config.yaml